 Mobile Home Park investing has helped billionaire Sam Zell become a commercial real estate investing legend.
+In this blog, we explore why that is, and how to know if it’s right for you.

 With a self-made net worth estimated at over $5.5 billion, built by real estate, Zell is no stranger to choosing profitable commercial real estate investments.